 4) After the Poetry Fishbowl concludes, I will post a list of unsold poems and their prices, to make it easier for folks to see what they might want to sponsor.

 5) If donations total $100 by Friday evening then you get a free $15 poem; $150 gets you a free $20 poem; and $200 gets you a free epic, posted after the Poetry Fishbowl.
 These will usually be series poems if I have them; otherwise I may offer non-series poems or series poems in a different size.
 If donations reach $250, you get one step toward a bonus fishbowl; three of these activates the perk, and they don't have to be three months in a row.
 Everyone will get to vote on which series, and give prompts during the extra fishbowl, although it may be a half-day rather than a whole day.
-If donations reach $300, there will be a half-price sale in one series.
+If donations reach $300, there will be a half-price sale.

 Feed the Fish!